EleriLove/More-Map-Variations-launch-script/README.md

 first, disable operating system read only mode. this allows us to make the script run and install things to the operating system.

+#BE SURE TO RUN ALL COMANDS IN THE KONSOLE TERMINAL IN DESKTOP MODE

 ``sudo steamos-readonly disable``
 you may need to create a root password with passwd DO NOT FORGET THIS PASSWORD